gabrielesh/collectionbuilder-workshop/intro-github.md

 1. Navigate to the `_config.yml` and select the "pencil" button to go to editing mode.
 2. Notice that this controls the configuration of the entire website.
+3. Change the settings to something similiar to what you see here, and put your name where it says "Your Name":

 ```
 ##########